harvester/docs/docs/networking/best-practice-non-vlan-aware-switch.md

 Specify the name and VLAN ID that you want to create for the VLAN network <small>(You can specify the same VLAN ID in different namespaces if you have [Rancher multi-tenancy](/rancher/virtualization-management/#multi-tenancy) configured)</small>.
    ![create-vlan-network.png](assets/create-network.png)

-### Connect a VM to the Harvester management network
+### Connect a VM to the subnet of the Harvester hosts

 The "non VLAN-aware" switch will only send out untagged network traffic to the management network.
 In Harvester, the untagged traffic is received in VLAN 1.